Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-03-20-time-series.md

 > $X(t) = beta *  X(t – 1) + error(t)$

 - The **beta** is the the backshift operator.
--  It specifies that the output variable depends ==linearly== on the current and various past values of a stochastic (imperfectly predictable) term.
+-  It specifies that the output variable depends _linearly_ on the current and various past values of a stochastic (imperfectly predictable) term.
 -  It is essentially a **finite impulse response filter** applied to white noise, with some additional interpretation placed on it.
 -  It is conceptually **a linear regression of the current value of the series** against current and previous (unobserved) white noise error terms or random shocks.
 -  The random shocks at each point are assumed to be mutually independent and to come from the same distribution, typically a normal distribution, with location at zero and constant scale.